The Complete Longevity Supplement Stack: What 3 Doctors Actually Recommend

 What the doctors say

-Attia has discussed rapamycin extensively in longevity research contexts.
-In a thought experiment about combining longevity interventions, he explores how drugs like rapamycin and metformin might have additive benefits.
+Rapamycin and metformin are prescription drugs with strong animal longevity data, but they require physician supervision and carry significant side effects.
+Attia has discussed rapamycin extensively in longevity research contexts, exploring how drugs like rapamycin and metformin might have additive benefits.
 He suggests that while drugs like rapamycin affect overlapping pathways, combinations may still provide incremental benefits.

 Huberman mentions rapamycin (sirolimus) in the context of specific medical cases, noting its origins as an immunosuppressant now being studied for broader longevity applications.